- En Español

 Educational and promotional opportunities for WGC Member Companies.

-- Whole Grain Webinar Series – COVID-19 put a hold on our plans for a Whole Grains Conference in Brazil in 2020, so we went virtual with our exploration of whole grain subject matter and launched a webinar series that has proven wildly popular.
-With topics ranging from health economics, to the science of oats, to whole grain sourdough, and the way our taste buds and food cravings change over time, our webinars have attracted impressive audiences of Registered Dietitians, manufacturers, and consumer enthusiasts alike.
-We look forward to expanding this series in 2021.
+- Whole Grain Webinar Series – Our whole grain webinar series has proven extremely popular, with topics ranging from whole grains and diabetes prevention, to today’s consumer and marketing trends, to a deep dive on sorghum, and expert tips on food photography, our webinars have attracted impressive audiences of Registered Dietitians, manufacturers, and consumer enthusiasts alike.
+We look forward to expanding this series further in 2023.

 - Whole Grains Month – Our annual September celebration of all things whole grain oﬀers manufacturers a great opportunity for extra visibility and social media attention.